 A full explanation of this law lies beyond the scope of this book, but suffice it to say that liquids conduct impurity (“tum’a”) more effectively than solid foods.
 The Sages therefore ordained the washing of hands before eating a food that has been dipped in liquid.
-According to most Rishonim, this hand washing has the same status as hand washing before eating bread: both were instituted to avoid tum’a.
+According to most Rishonim, this hand-washing has the same status as hand-washing before eating bread: both were instituted to avoid tum’a.
 Even though nowadays we do not observe the laws of ritual purity and impurity, the institution remains in force.
-Thus, just as one must recite the berakha of “al netilat yadayim” over the hand washing before bread, so must one recite this blessing before eating a food dipped in liquid.
-This is the opinion of Rambam and Rosh.
-However, according to R. Meir of Rothenburg (Maharam), Itur, and Tosafot (Pesaĥim 115a), there is a difference between these two types of hand washing: netilat yadayim before bread was instituted for purposes of sanctity and cleanliness, and thus even today hands should be washed for cleanliness before a meal.
-Consequently, this hand washing requires a berakha.
+Thus, just as one must recite the berakha of “al netilat yadayim” over the hand-washing before bread, so must one recite this blessing before eating a food dipped in liquid.
+However, according to R. Meir of Rothenburg (Maharam), Itur, and Tosafot (Pesaḥim 115a), there is a difference between these two types of hand-washing: netilat yadayim before bread was instituted for purposes of sanctity and cleanliness, and thus even today hands should be washed for cleanliness before a meal.
+Consequently, this hand-washing requires a berakha.
 However, netilat yadayim before eating a food dipped in liquid is only due to tum’a, and since these laws are not practiced nowadays, there is no need to wash hands before eating a food dipped in liquid.

 In practice, we wash our hands before eating karpas, but do not recite a blessing, in order to fulfill all opinions: on the one hand, we wash our hands in accordance with the poskim who require it, but on the other hand, we do not recite a berakha because there are those who maintain that nowadays there is no need to wash hands before eating food dipped in liquid (SA 473:6).

-Furthermore, if one mistakenly recites a berakha over the first hand washing, this does not exempt him from the second hand washing, and he must recite a blessing over it as well.
+Furthermore, if one mistakenly recites a berakha over the first hand-washing, this does not exempt him from the second hand-washing, and he must recite a blessing over it as well.
 This is because people are not meticulous about keeping their hands clean between the two washings.
-In addition, the time spent reciting the Hagada constitutes an interruption between the two hand washings, and therefore the Sages ordained washing hands twice at the Seder (see Kaf Ha-ĥayim 473:107; BHL 475:1; Mikra’ei Kodesh ch.
-7 n.
-8).
+In addition, the time spent reciting the Hagada constitutes an interruption between the two hand-washings, and therefore the Sages ordained two hand-washings at the Seder.